Wastewater

 STEP TWO

-After contacting the customer service center, Ion Environmental Solutions will respond and check the public main to determine if it is causing the sewer backup.
+Contact the City of Nashua Wastewater Department, Monday-Friday, 7:30 AM - 5:00 PM at (641) 257-7240.
+For after-hours, call (641) 426-6110.
 If the public main is operating normally, indications are that your private sewer service is the cause of the sewer backup.
 If the blockage is in the private service line to house or building, it is the responsibility of the property owner to clear the blockage.
 The private sewer service line extends from the house or building to the City's sewer main.

 The City of Nashua operates and maintains a Grade III activated sludge sewage treatment plant for its wastewater.
 The Wastewater Treatment Plant is nestled along the Cedar River near the southern city limits.